-Effective Thursday, March 26, Governor David Ige is requiring all travelers to Hawaii, both residents and visitors, to quarantine for 14 days after arrival.
-Residents shall self-quarantine at home and visitors are required to self-quarantine in their hotel room or place of lodging.
+Governor David Ige is requiring non-local visitors to Hawaii to quarantine for 14 days after arrival.
+Visitors are required to self-quarantine in their hotel room or place of lodging.

 Tips to keep you, your family, and the Lanai community healthy, created by Anthony Pacheco.